 Each chair group publishes potential BSc thesis topics on their website and/or in the tip database: http://tip.wur.nl/.
-Each chair group has a thesis contact person for additional information.
+Each chair group has a thesis contact person for additional information, these are Lourens Poorter (FEM), Jim van Laar (FNP), Maaike de Jong and José van Paassen (PEN) and Joost de Jong (WEC).
 You may also check People at the website of the group of your preference.
 Most staff members and other researchers such as postdocs and PhDs have information on their research interests.